 Setting Up the SAML Web Browser SSO Feature

-This section provides information about setting up the SAML Web Browser SSO feature, including planning, installation, setup steps in Policy Manager and Community Manager, and testing.
+This section provides information about setting up the SAML Web Browser SSO feature, including planning, installation, setup steps in Policy Manager and Community Manager.

 Note: Once you have everything set up, any change made in the Akana Platform that affects the URLs used for sending and receiving messages related to SAML will require update in the Service Provider account configuration with the Identity Provider.
 For information on updating, see Modifying an Existing SAML Installation.